 - Tekentera Well - Racha-Lechkhumi and Kvemo Svaneti.
 Unusual cave - sinkhole which starts in the hole of a giant beech tree.
 This sinkhole is 18 m deep.

-- Dmanisi find of hominids - Kvemo Kartli.
-Oldest finds of hominids in Caucasus.
+- Dmanisi find of hominins - Kvemo Kartli.
+Oldest finds of hominins in Caucasus.
 Discovered skulls belong to the species Homo erectus and are 1.8 million years old.
 Analysis of these skulls has provided valuable knowledge about the development of human species.

 - Sataplia dinosaur footprints - Imereti.
 100 million years old footprints left by two dinosaurs in the canyon of Abasha River.
 Now these footprints are covered with protective roof.